 - Margin The difference between the spot price and the buying or selling price, usually expressed as a percentage.

 - Medal A metal object which is often the size of a large coin, the disc bears an inscription or design and has usually been struck to commemorate an event, place, person or group, or awarded as a distinction to someone such as a soldier or athlete.
 There is no stated value and is not be intended to be used as money.

-- Medal Alignment When the coin is held at the top and bottom and then turned round, the obverse (head) and reverse (tail) sides of the coin are the both right way up when both sides are compared, as opposed to Coin Alignment
+- Medal Alignment When the coin is held at the top and bottom and then turned around, the obverse (head) and reverse (tail) sides of the coin are both right way up when both sides are compared, as opposed to Coin Alignment

 - Medallion A piece of metal resembling a coin, but with no monetary value.
 Often issued as a commemorative piece.
 The term is often used interchangeably with the word "medal".